Hattori Hanzō: Further service under Tokugawa clan

 According to Iga's history book (伊賀者由緒書) compiled during the Edo period, the Iga clan ninja which Hanzō hailed from never missed a single battle which involved the Tokugawa clan, from the Battle of Izu Nirayama in 1582, to the Summer Siege of Osaka in 1615.

 In late June 1582, a triangle conflict which was dubbed as the Tenshō-Jingo war broke out between the Tokugawa clan, Uesugi clan, and Hōjō clan.
 (Note: The name of "Tenshō-Jingo War" was coined by Tashiro Takashi in 1980.
 Furthermore, there is also a theory that from the perspective of local powers which continued to fight over the possession of the Oda clan's leftover territories, there is evidence that Tokugawa Ieyasu's transfer to the Kantō region following the fall of the Hōjō clan in 1590 and the placement of Toyotomi-line daimyo, until transfer of Uesugi Kagekatsu to Aizu, where the local daimyo were separated from their former territory and the establishment of control by the Azuchi–Momoyama period, was considered to be the extension of this conflict.)
 Hanzō participated in this conflict on the side of Tokugawa Ieyasu as he deployed his forces in various forts in the Kōfu basin against Ujinao, who camped his army in the area of present-day Hokuto city.
 Hanzō led the Iga clan warriors to Katsuyama castle (Kamisone-cho, Kofu city), Misakuchi castle, and Kotohirayama castle (Misakuchi-cho, Kofu city), where he monitored the Nakamichi road connecting Kai and Suruga.
 At the same time, a Tokugawa army detachment from the Iga Province commanded by Hanzō invaded Saku District, where they were also aided by Shinano local samurai warriors from the Tsugane clan led by Ōbi Sukemitsu.
 In early September, Hanzō and Sukemitsu launched a night attack on Egusuku castle (also known as Shishiku castle) and successfully captured it, under the cover of heavy rain.
 Later, he also took the Sanogoya castle in Izu Province under cover of heavy rain.
 Hanzō was praised by Ieyasu for this achievement.

 In 1584, Hattori Hanzō continued to serve Ieyasu at the Battle of Komaki and Nagakute.
-During this battle, Hanzo marched to Ise commanding 100 warriors of Iga and Kōka ninja as reinforcements from Matsugashima Castle.
+During this battle, Hanzō marched to Ise commanding 100 warriors of Iga and Kōka ninja as reinforcements from Matsugashima Castle.
 His troops used rifles in defending the castle from the attacking Toyotomi forces.
+However, within a month, Takigawa Katsutoshi, the lord of Matsugashima Castle, was cornered to the Ninomaru (second bailey of the castle).
+In the end, the castle fell to the Toyotomi force.

 In 1590, Hattori Hanzō participated in the Odawara campaign, where he led a troop of 50 members of Negoro-shū, a group of mercenaries using firearms that originated in Kii Province.
-After this conflict, Hanzō was awarded 8,000 koku of domain for his service.
-By the time Ieyasu relocated to Kantō region, Hanzō was given an additional 8,000 koku worth of domain, along with the command of 30 yoriki officers and 200 civil officials.
+After this conflict, for his service in helping Ieyasu crossing of Iga, Hanzō was awarded with 8,000 koku of domain in Totomi Province (present-day Shizuoka Prefecture).
+By the time Ieyasu relocated to Kantō region, Hanzō was given the command of yoriki officers and 200 civil officials.